Tributum: Exemptions

 While tributum, as with any form of taxation was largely applicable to all, there were some cases in which the collection of tributum was suspended and of citizens being granted immunity and therefore exempt from collection.
 The collection of tributum was steady and an accepted aspect of civic life, where a brief period of suspension sparked by a significant acquisition of funds rendered tributum superfluous for the following century.
-After the defeat of Macedon in 167BC, Rome began to function without the Tributum because of booty accumulated through battle and the decrease in legions which needed material support.
+After the defeat of Macedon in 167 BCE, Rome began to function without the Tributum because of booty accumulated through battle and the decrease in legions which needed material support.
 After the death of Julius Caesar, the state demanded increased funds for the civil war and so reintroduced the tributum.

 Citizens in the provinces had continued to pay unless they were subject to immunity, as was seen in the case of Egypt, but that did not free them from their obligation to hand in a declaration for the census.